Synthetic G-jet-structures in modal homotopy type theory: Modal homotopy type theory

-Like reflections determine a subcategory, $\Im$ determines a subuniverse of the universe $\mathcal U$ of all types \footnote{We implicitly assume a hierarchy of universes $\mathcal U_i$, but only mention indices if there is something interesting to say about them. }. \begin{definition} \begin{enumerate} \item A type $A$ is \notion{coreduced}, if $\iota_A$ is an equivalence. \item The \notion{universe of coreduced types} is
+Like reflections determine a subcategory, $\Im$ determines a subuniverse of the universe $\mathcal U$ of all types \footnote{We implicitly assume a hierarchy of universes $\mathcal U_i$, but only mention indices if there is something interesting to say about them. }. \begin{definition} \begin{enumerate} \item A type $A$ is \notion{$\Im$-modal} if $\iota_A$ is an equivalence. \item The \notion{universe of $\Im$-modal types} is